 Job applicants are individuals seeking employment with us.

 Employees are all our excellent team members working for us.

 It is possible that you belong to more than one category, so make sure to read all that might be relevant for you.

 How long do we keep your data?

 We save your personal data only as long as we need the data to fulfil the purpose it is used for.
-For more information on how long we keep your data, see our Preservation Policy.
+For more information on how long we keep your data, see our Data Retention Policy.

 In addition to that, we could be required to keep your data for longer to fulfil legal obligations, but in such a case we won’t use the data for anything else.

 Want to know more about our policy of sharing data with third parties?